ruizhermes/cpp/README.md

 ## Notes in C++

-- This repo has essential notes and code for C++
+- This repo contains C++ programs that are related to the learning process and the wiki.
-- Fundamentals can be found in the [Wiki](https://github.com/ruizhermes/C_plus_plus/wiki)
+- The [Wiki](https://github.com/ruizhermes/C_plus_plus/wiki) contains the C++ chapters covered.